consuelorojas/TestCatch22/README.md

 All configurations share identical K-folds splits for a fair comparison.

-FFT representations are computed and organized under the `FFTs/` directory (see structure above).
-They provide frequency-domain information (e.g. peak frequencies, spectral power) that can be used directly by classifiers or combined with the pycatch22 features.
+FFT representations are computed and organized under the `FFTs/` directory (see structure above)